 Chris Caputo joined the University of Miami men’s basketball program in April of 2011.

-Chris Caputo enters his sixth season with the Hurricanes and his 15th season on head coach Jim Larrañaga’s staff, for the 2017-18 campaign.
-He worked 11 seasons as an assistant coach, with his primary responsibilities included recruiting and scouting the opposition.
+Chris Caputo enters his seventh season with the Hurricanes and his 16th season on head coach Jim Larrañaga’s staff, for the 2017-18 campaign.
+He worked 11 seasons as an assistant coach, with his primary responsibilities including recruiting and scouting the opposition.
 In May 2015, Caputo was elevated to associate head coach at Miami, and also took on the role as the team's defensive coordinator.